-Bruce tried and won a $55 million jury verdict for sports and television personality Erin Andrews against the Nashville Marriott relating to video secretly taken of her while she was in a state of undress in her hotel room.
-The case was covered nationally and internationally by all major media outlets and sparked a national conversation about security, safety and privacy for hotel guests.
+Bruce also tried and won a $55 million jury verdict for sports and television personality Erin Andrews against the Nashville Marriott relating to video secretly taken of her while she was in a state of undress in her hotel room.
+The case was covered nationally and internationally by all major media outlets and sparked a national conversation about security, safety, and privacy for hotel guests.
 This verdict led to Bruce being named Consumer Attorney of the Year by the Consumer Attorneys of California.

 In 2017, Bruce was named a Plaintiff’s Lawyers Trailblazer by the National Law Journal.
 In 2018, he was named to the Lawdragon 500 Leading Lawyers in America “Hall of Fame.”

 Bruce has successfully handled a wide variety of complex cases, ranging from stock transfer fraud to defective products causing life-altering injuries.
 His outstanding trial work has pitted him against such diverse entities as General Motors Corporation, Isuzu Motor Co., American Appliance Corporation, Robertson Honda, Schlumberger Corp., Ford Motor Company, Ambassador Insurance Company, International Telephone and Telegraph (ITT), Globe Machinery Company, LA Fitness, Turner Construction Company, the City of Los Angeles, the County of Imperial, and the State of California.
 He was also involved in the Ford/Firestone tire tread litigation.

 He represented television news reporter Adrienne Alpert in her case involving injuries from electrical shock, executive producer Gary Binkow (Finding Neverland) in his case against Ozzy and Sharon Osbourne for breach of contract, and independent producer Leigh Ann Burton in her case against Oscar de la Hoya for wrongfully using her reality television show idea.
 He currently represents companies and individuals harmed in the business arena and in matters involving catastrophic personal injury and death.

-Bruce has been named one of the “Top Ten Southern California Superlawyers” fourteen times.
-He was also named “top point getter” by Superlawyers in 2008.
-He is also named in “Best Lawyers in America” and has been honored as its “Lawyer of the Year” in personal injury for Los Angeles.
+Bruce has been named one of the “Top Ten Southern California Super Lawyers” 14 times.
+He was also named “top point-getter” by Super Lawyers in 2008.
+He is also named in The Best Lawyers in America and has been honored as its “Lawyer of the Year” in personal injury for Los Angeles.

 Bruce served as President of the Consumer Attorneys Association of Los Angeles (1994) and has received its “Trial Lawyer of the Year Award” and its “Ted Horn Memorial Award.”
 The Century City Bar Association named him its “Litigator of the Year.”
 The Consumer Attorneys of California elected Bruce its President (2001) and has presented him with its “Robert E. Cartwright Award,” its “Edward I. Pollock Award,” and its “Marvin E. Lewis Award.”